Ragmaanir/microtest/README.md

 - It uses the spec syntax for test case structure (`describe`, `test`, `before`, `after`).
 Reasons: No test-case name-clashes when using describe.
 Not forgetting to call super in setup/teardown methods.
 - No nesting of describe blocks.
 IMO nesting of those blocks is an anti-pattern.
 - No let-definitions.
 Only before / after hooks.
 Use local variables mostly.
-- Tests have to be started explicitly by `Microtest.run`, no at-exit hook.
+- Tests have to be started explicitly by `Microtest.run!`, no at-exit hook.

 ## Installation